Popular Forces: Allegations of connections to the Islamic State

-Dispute over allegations

-However, Aymenn Jawad Al-Tamimi, writing for Middle East Forum, disputed the allegations that the Popular Forces is linked to IS.
-He argues that the group's use of the Palestinian flag in their logo and uniforms would be unacceptable to the anti-nationalist IS, even as a disguise, and that collaboration with Israel would constitute apostasy from Islam from an IS perspective.
-The Economist put forward a similar argument and reported that while there was no evidence of Abu Shabab claiming ties to any jihadist group, Abu Shabab's Bedouin tribe were briefly involved in cross-border smuggling with the Islamic State in the Sinai, until religious disputes emerged between themselves and IS, leading to the tribe fighting IS.
-The Guardian noted that the basis of Avigdor Libermann's assertions of the Popular Forces' ties to IS were not clear.
-Abu Shabab would deny any connections to IS, labeling them as propaganda meant to sow hostility between Arabs and Israelis.
+Aymenn Jawad Al-Tamimi, writing for Middle East Forum, disputed the allegations that the Popular Forces is linked to IS.
+He argues that the group's use of the Palestinian flag in their logo and uniforms would be unacceptable to the pan-islamist IS, even as a disguise, and that collaboration with Israel would constitute apostasy from Islam from IS perspective.
+While al-Tamini concedes that some members of the group may have a Salafi background, he states this is far removed from the notion of an IS-Israeli collaboration against Hamas.

 Allegations of connections to the United Arab Emirates

 In October 2025, Sky News reported that the Popular Forces had been smuggling vehicles from an Israeli bedouin car dealer who smuggles vehicles into the Gaza Strip.
-Senior commander of Popular Forces Ghassan Al Duhine has been photographed next to a white Isuzu with a "UAE" written on the edge of a license plate.
-According to Sky News, the logo and name of the Popular Forces' military wing, the Counter-Terrorism Service, is identical to a similar group called the Counter-Terrorism Service in Yemen by the same name that has allegedly received Emirati support.
-The Emirati government did not respond when Sky News asked if it had supported the Popular Forces.
+Senior commander of Popular Forces Ghassan Duhine has been photographed next to a white Isuzu with a "UAE" written on the edge of a license plate.
+According to Sky News, the logo and name of the Popular Forces' military wing, the Counter-Terrorism Service, is identical to a similar group called the Counter-Terrorism Service in Yemen that has allegedly received Emirati support.
+In response, the Emirati government stated "The United Arab Emirates categorically rejects and refutes these baseless allegations" and "These claims are entirely unfounded and misrepresent the UAE's policies and actions."

 Allied groups

 Ashraf al-Mansi group

-A northern Gaza militia, which has been referred to by the names "The People’s Army – Forces of Northern Gaza" or "People’s Army Northern Forces" is reportedly operating in Beit Lahia and Jabalia as part of the Popular Forces.
+A northern Gaza militia, which has been referred to by the names "The People's Army – Forces of Northern Gaza" or "People's Army Northern Forces" is reportedly operating in Beit Lahia and Jabalia as part of the Popular Forces.
 The militia is led by the Gaza City resident Ashraf al-Mansi.
 Following the 10 October ceasefire, Hamas forces redeployed in Jabalia and its refugee camp, where they reportedly launched a crackdown on the al-Mansi group, arresting and killing its members.
 However, on 14 October, al-Mansi released a video where he denied that a Hamas crackdown had taken place, announced that his group managed to take control of several areas in northern Gaza, and warned Hamas forces against approaching their territories.